Shidacea/Shipectral/README.md

 Note that this current version is only guaranteed to run on Windows 64bit and Ubuntu.
 You need to run `rake` in either a terminal (Ubuntu) or the 64bit Visual Studio Command Prompt (Windows).

+If you want to use another config file, set the environment variable `SHIPECTRAL_CONFIG_FILE` to the path of the respective config file (default is `configs/launshi.json`).

+The final program is under the `build` (can be changed using the environment variable `SHIPECTRAL_BUILD_PATH`) path, in the `shipectral` directory.

+For now, the best way to run it is using the `rake test` command.